aa32555/YDBDoc/MultiLangProgGuide/goprogram.rst

 :code:`NewError()` is a function to create a new YDBError and return it.
-Note that we use :code:`ydb_zstatus()` instead of using (for example) `Go ValE()`_ to fetch $ZSTATUS because :code:`ydb_zstatus` does not require a tptoken.
-This means that we don't need to pass tptoken to all the data access methods (For example, `Go BufferT ValStr()`_).
+Note that we use :code:`ydb_zstatus()` instead of using (for example) `Go ValE()`_ to fetch $ZSTATUS because :code:`ydb_zstatus` does not require a :code:`tptoken`.
+This means that we don't need to pass :code:`tptoken` to all the data access methods (For example, `Go BufferT ValStr()`_).

 -------------